-4.3 The Executive Committee
+3 The Executive Committee

-An Executive Committee consisting of ten members, viz., Chairman, Secretary, Treasurer, Membership Secretary, Competition Secretary, Public Relations Officer, Safety Officer and three ordinary members, shall administer the Society.
+An Executive Committee consisting of ten members, viz., Chairman, Hon Secretary, Hon Treasurer and Membership Secretary, Vice Treasurer and Membership Secretary, Events Officer, Public Relations Officer, Safety Officer, Training Officer and two Ordinary Members, shall administer the Society.
+If a position cannot be filled, this position should be replaced by an Ordinary Member.
 A member of the Committee shall be appointed by the Committee to act as Vice Chairman.
+Upon election all committee members will assume the role of Assistant Safety Officer, ASO.
+If the Elected Safety Officer is